opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 Every option for backing up a seed phrase has pros and cons, and a full backup strategy relies on a combination of tactics that offers you a reasonable balance of security and accessbility.

+### Multiple-locations

+Keep redundant backups in separate, secure physical locations.

+Ensure that a single point of failure—like fire, flood, or theft—cannot destroy all copies.

 ### Paper

 Tactics: